Xojo

-The Xojo programming environment and programming language is developed and commercially marketed by Xojo, Inc. of Austin, Texas for software development targeting macOS, Microsoft Windows, Linux, iOS, the Web and Raspberry Pi.
+The Xojo programming environment and programming language is developed and commercially marketed by Xojo, Inc. of Austin, Texas for software development targeting macOS, Microsoft Windows, Linux, iOS, Android, the Web and Raspberry Pi.
 Xojo uses a proprietary object-oriented language.

 History

-In 1996 FYI Software, founded by Geoff Perlman, bought CrossBasic, which had been marketed by its author Andrew Barry as a shareware product.
+In 1996, FYI Software, founded by Geoff Perlman, bought CrossBasic, which had been marketed by its author Andrew Barry as a shareware product.
 CrossBasic got its name from its ability to compile the same programming code for the classic Mac OS and the Java virtual machine (although the integrated development environment was Mac only).
 A public beta was released in April 1996.
 The CrossBasic name was trademarked by another company, so the product was renamed REALbasic.

 Prior to version 2, the Java target was dropped and later replaced with a Windows target and database support.
 The option to compile for Linux was added in 2005 and the integrated development environment (IDE) was ported to Windows and as a free public beta for Linux platforms.
 The new IDE employed a redesigned user interface.

-In 2004 REAL software announced the "Made with REALbasic Showcase" program to highlight applications created with the product.
+In 2004, REAL software announced the "Made with REALbasic Showcase" program to highlight applications created with the product.
 In 2009, a migration assistant was launched to help move code from Visual Basic.
 In 2010, to combat the perception that it was similar to the original BASIC, it was renamed Real Studio.

 The company announced Real Studio Web Edition, allowing developers to compile web applications without the knowledge of multiple web technologies.

 On June 4, 2013 the company officially changed their name to Xojo, Inc. and Real Studio was renamed Xojo.
 Also on this date they released Xojo 2013 Release 1 which included an all-new user interface, full support for Cocoa on OS X, improved support for web applications, all new documentation and a new Introduction to Programming Using Xojo textbook that was designed for beginners to learn the fundamentals of object oriented programming.
 Xojo, Inc. calls it "the spiritual successor to Visual BASIC".